FatNeutron/internship-2025/lit-review(very-rough-notes).md

 radius ~270 Km

-Formed just after few myr after the solar system formation with rapid accretion.(within 1-2 myr after [CAIs](https://en.wikipedia.org/wiki/Calcium%E2%80%93aluminium-rich_inclusion))
+Formed just after few myr of the solar system formation with rapid accretion.
+From the [[ghosh_mcsween_1998_maps_vesta_thermal_model (2).pdf|paper by Amitabha Ghosh and Harry Y. McSween, Jr.]], the predicted times are relative [CAIs](https://en.wikipedia.org/wiki/Calcium%E2%80%93aluminium-rich_inclusion) formation and are given as,

+> accretion at 2.85 Myr
+> core formation at 4.58 Myr
+> crust formation at 6.58 Myr

 [HED meteorites](https://en.wikipedia.org/wiki/HED_meteorite) (howardites, eucrites, and diogenites) are considered to be originated from Vesta.
 Diogenites are derived from the lower crust or upper mantle, eucrites comes from basaltic surface flows or shallow intrusions.